ameba23/lowtechnetwork/docs/tech_open_source.md

 * [Disk encryption article on ArchWiki](https://wiki.archlinux.org/index.php/Disk_Encryption) a good explanation of disk encryption and a comparison of the methods.
 * truecrypt

-## filesharing

-* soulseek, nicotine, museek
-  Soulseek has been going for a long time, a peer-to-peer filesharing network with a focus on music.
-* direct connect.  dc++ eiskalt

 ## bitcoin/blockchain related